jaredkirk/LogPosePrivacyPolicy/README.md

-# LogPosePrivacyPolicy
+# Log Pose Privacy Policy
-Privacy Policy for Log Pose
+Log Pose does not collect any user data of any kind.